tasniMoh/homework3final/README.md

 in section //2-t: (send function) : the last function is designed for transfering blue coins between two persons,this function checks for receiver's address existing and gives accessiblity for each user to send coins only from he/she 's wallet address.

-in file 2:
-here is a sample of pure function.
-1.pure function in solidity doesn't change or doesn't read state variables,that can be used in doing calculations(without changing the state) and it can only uses it's local variables. difference between pure & view : a view function is read only but pure functions are not.